ArudenKun/Barriot/README.md

 ## 🗑️ Data removal

-If you wish to have all stored data associated to you removed, Feel free to get into contact at `contact@rozen.one`.
+If you wish to have all stored data associated to you removed, Feel free to get into contact at `contact@rozen.one` or on any other platform.
+Please include your Discord user ID to speed up the process.